ziminas1990/space-expansion/docs/building-on-windows.md

 notepad.exe $HOME/.conan/profiles/default
 ```

-You may see the following file:
+You may see the following lines:
 ```
 [settings]
 os=Windows